 The combinations between twenty and four hundred were expressed by the symbol of the flag, so that two flags close together meant the number forty, three flags that of sixty, and so on.
 To express three hundred and forty-seven, they would have painted seventeen flags and seven dots.
-But they made variations in cases when the number could be divided by five; they then divided the field of the flags into four squares, and filled out only three squares, leaving the fourth square blank.
-In this way the number seventy-five would have been represented thus: (Cut 10).
-Cut 10.
+But they made variadred and three would be painted in the following way: (Cut 11).